Week 4: Data Processing

 Polars Fast, lazy, parallel Newer API, no index

-Dask Scales Pandas code Overhead for small data
+Dask Scales Pandas-like code Overhead for small data

 </aside>